M4RCK5/WA-Plus-Batch/README.md

  2 - Move the patch contents to the game path.

- 3 - Launch "Wa Plus.bat"
+ 3 - Launch "WA Plus.bat"

 ## Features